 To add more PHP workers to your site, you can upgrade your hosting plan or purchase additional PHP workers.
 Here’s how you can do it:

-• Upgrade your hosting plan — Each Kinsta plan has a specific number of PHP workers.
+- Upgrade your hosting plan — Each Kinsta plan has a specific number of PHP workers.
 Upgrading to a higher-tier plan increases your site’s number of PHP workers.
-For example, moving from a starter to a business plan will increase your PHP workers from two to four.
+For example, moving from a Single 35k to a Single 125k will increase your PHP workers from two to four.

 By increasing the number of PHP workers, you can help your site handle more simultaneous requests, leading to better performance and a smoother user experience.